dewan-ahmed/appsody-actions/README.md

 appsody init nodejs-express
 ```

-Once the project initializes, create a repository on GitHub, and push your project contents to that repository. <!--EM: Is this pretty standard?
-Will people know how to do this or do we need to explain how to create the repo/ push the contents?-->
+Once the project initializes, create a repository on GitHub, and push your project contents to that repository.

 ## Create a Docker hub image registry